 His first novel – the contemporary campus novel Incredible Bodies – was published by Bloomsbury in March 2006, and was described as “hugely entertaining” and “a 21st century Lucky Jim” by The Times.
 The Sunday Times found it “very funny and disconcertingly sad”, while John Mullan in The New Statesman noted that Incredible Bodies – a “refreshingly low-minded campus novel” – was evidence that the genre had plenty of misanthropic life in it.
 His second novel The North Water was published in 2016.

 He has written and published on Whitman, Melville and Howells, and is particularly interested in the American realist tradition from the 1880s to the present day.
 He has also published short stories in The Paris Review, The Chicago Review and elsewhere.
-His second novel The North Water was published by Scribner in the U.K. and Henry Holt in the U.S. in early 2016.
+Ian edited the Review until January 2016.

 Valerie O’Riordan was born in Ireland in 1980.
 She received her BA in English Literature and Philosophy from Trinity College, Dublin, in 2002, and, after several years employment in television and film post-production, her MA in Creative Writing with Distinction from the University of Manchester, in 2010.